telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 ### Server Proxy

-Internet Explorer 9, or older, and Safari do not support the option for saving a file and require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).
+Internet Explorer 9 and Safari do not support the option for saving a file and require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).
 Set the [`proxyURL`](/api/javascript/ui/grid#configuration-pdf.proxyURL) option to specify the server proxy URL.

 ###### Example - using server proxy